 Check out some of the fun music visualizers I wrote while working there:

-Here is my very-outdated resume.
+Here is my now-over-a-decade-old resume.